Introduction

 After designing the form and reviewing the form settings, click Save at the bottom of the form.

-Be careful with your testing.
+Be careful with testing.
 This is the actual page, so if you submit credit card information, it will submit.
 Following your test, remember to manually delete the resulting profiles/invoices.

 Submissions